SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/getting-started-with-top-actions.md

 }
 ```

-### Drop down command
+### Drop-down command

-The type interace for a drop down is similar to the property panel's choice group (`IPropertyPaneChoiceGroupOption`).
+The type interface for a drop-down is similar to the property panel's choice group (`IPropertyPaneChoiceGroupOption`).

 ```typescript
 import { ITopActions } from '@microsoft/sp-top-actions';